johndowns/data-factory-to-databricks/README.md

     #  Upload databricks notebook using databriks cli

     # Authenticate databricks cli
-    export DATABRICKS_WORKPACE_URL=$(az deployment group show -g ${RESOURCEGROUP} --name main --query properties.outputs.databricksWorkspaceUrl.value --output tsv) databricks configure --host $DATABRICKS_WORKPACE_URL
+    export DATABRICKS_WORKSPACE_URL=$(az deployment group show -g ${RESOURCEGROUP} --name main --query properties.outputs.databricksWorkspaceUrl.value --output tsv) databricks configure --host $DATABRICKS_WORKSPACE_URL
     # For the prompt Personal Access Token, enter the Azure Databricks personal access token for your workspace

-    # Upload the local notebooks to your workpace
+    # Upload the local notebooks to your workspace
     databricks sync ./notebooks/ /Users/${USERNAME}/myLib
 ```
 __NOTE:__  [Notebooks](https://learn.microsoft.com/azure/databricks/notebooks/) are the primary tool for creating data science and machine learning workflows on Azure Databricks.
 Databricks notebooks provide real-time coauthoring in multiple languages, automatic versioning, and built-in data visualizations for developing code and presenting results.
-You can see and read the notebooks.
-In this example we are using mainly Phyton and SQL.
+You can see and read the notebooks using Visual Studio Code, the notebooks have comments explaining what they are doing.
+In this example we are using mainly Python and SQL.

 ### Step 7: [Databricks Secret Scope Creation](https://learn.microsoft.com/azure/databricks/security/secrets/secret-scopes#create-an-azure-key-vault-backed-secret-scope)

 Create an Azure Key Vault-backed secret scope to allow Databricks to access the Data Lake.
 The notebook will get the secrets from a Databricks Secret Scope.

 1. Go to https://-databricks-instance-/**#secrets/createScope**.
 Replace -databricks-instance- with the workspace URL of your Azure Databricks deployment.
-This URL is case sensitive (scope in createScope must be uppercase).
+Note: The scope name in the URL must be uppercase.

 2. Enter the name of the secret scope.
 Our notebook expect **dataLakeScope**

-3. Set Managed Principal to 'All workpace users'
+3. Set Managed Principal to 'All workspace users'

 4. Complete dns name and resource id